 Blue-tongued skinks don't need branches for climbing since they are strictly ground dwellers.
 Instead, provide them with a couple of sturdy hiding spots since they like to burrow and hide.
 Cork bark, wood, rocks, PVC pipes, or other reptile hideouts can be used.

-In addition to the incandescent basking light, provide a full spectrum UVA/UVB light for 10 to 12 hours per day.
+Skinks are used to ample sunlight, and UVA/UVB rays help with their metabolism, bone health, and more.
+To ensure they get the nutrients they need, provide your pet with full spectrum UVA/UVB light for between 10 and 12 hours per day.
 This bulb will have specific instructions on how far away to keep it from your skink but typically it is about 10 to 12 inches.
-You should also make sure nothing is blocking the light from reaching your skink, with the exception of a metal mesh screen if absolutely necessary.
-The invisible UVA/UVB rays help with metabolism, bone health, and more.
+You should also make sure nothing is blocking the light from reaching your skink, except for a metal mesh screen if necessary.

-Skinks are true omnivores; therefore, this should be reflected in their diet.
-Variety is the key to providing a nutritious diet, and a calcium/vitamin D supplement should be added to the food regularly.
-You should strive for a balance of about 60 percent vegetable/fruits and 40 percent meat items from the following list of examples.
+Skinks are true omnivores and this preference should be reflected in their diet.
+Variety is the key to providing a nutritious diet to a blue-tongued skink, and a calcium/vitamin D supplement should be added to their food regularly to help prevent metabolic bone disease.
+You should also strive for a balanced mixture of about 60 percent vegetables and fruits and 40 percent meat items.
+Consider using the following foods:

 - Green beans

 - Low-fat canned dog food

 You can feed your skink canned dog food or a pinkie mouse occasionally.
 Otherwise, stay away from items that aren't fruits, vegetables, or insects.
 Too much protein isn't good for lizards' digestive systems or kidneys.
 Younger skinks can be fed six days in a row, allowing them to fast on the seventh day.
 Adult skinks can be fed every other day or even every two days, depending on their size and appetite.